 - Surveillance cameras are placed on buses and at various locations on campus.
-The district is adding additional surveillance devices for additional coverage. - Photo ID cards are issued to staff and badges are issued to visitors. - A sign-in and sign-out log is used to track entrants to the building who are not students or staff.
+The district has added additional surveillance devices for additional coverage. - Photo ID cards are issued to staff and badges are issued to visitors. - A sign-in and sign-out log is used to track entrants to the building who are not students or staff.
 The District utilizes the Raptor Visitor System to screen all visitors during the official school day. - A swipe-card system is used for door access and all staff are issued non-descript swipe cards that provide access limited to the employee's specific building and shift. - All district buildings have secure vestibules with double sets of locked doors.
-Bulletproof transaction windows are accessible in each locked vestibule so that transactions can be completed without visitors coming into the locked building. - Buzzer systems with cameras at each main entrance are installed at all schools in district.
+Bulletproof transaction windows are accessible in each locked vestibule so that transactions can be completed without visitors coming into the locked building. - Buzzer systems with cameras at each main entrance are installed at all schools in district. - Door access controls have been updated, along with an automated lockdown system and installation of panic buttons.